-14.3.4.
+11.3.4.
 JOIN

 The JOIN clause, if provided, names a join selectivity estimation function for the operator (note that this is a function name, not an operator name).
 JOIN clauses only make sense for binary operators that return boolean.
-The idea behind a join selectivity estimator is to guess what fraction of the rows in a pair of tables will satisfy a WHERE-clause condition of the form table1.column1 OP table2.column2 for the current operator.
+The idea behind a join selectivity estimator is to guess what fraction of the rows in a pair of tables will satisfy a WHERE-clause condition of the form for the current operator.
 As with the RESTRICT clause, this helps the optimizer very substantially by letting it figure out which of several possible join sequences is likely to take the least work.